xabra/rust_language_reference/Rust Cheatsheet.md

 }   // Otherwise return ()
 ```

-## Destructuring in match
+## Destructuring with `match` and `if let`

-A match block can destructure tuples, arrays, slices, enums and structs
+A match block can destructure tuples, arrays, slices, enums and structs.
+Destructuring reference types sometimes requires the ref keyword.
+See the docs.

 ```rust
 // Tuple destructuring